denten-books/plain-text/3-projection.md

 question of digital representation.
 The nature of "digital" experience, as I will argue, initially appears to be an intrinsic property of the medium.
-Under closer examination, it rather turns out to be a political construct that lays claim on the body, structuring the physical affordances of communication.
+Under closer examination, it rather turns out to be a political construct that lays claims on the body, structuring the physical affordances of communication.
 The change of *medium* from paper to pixel entails a series of corresponding changes in the *mode* of perception.
-The projection "attunes" if you will the viewer to the message.
-By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78]: the way in which we sit for example, the position of the hands, the head, or the movement of the eyes.
+The projection "attunes" the viewer to the message.
+By attunement I mean something analogous to what Marcel Mauss called the "techniques of the body" [@mauss_techniques_2006, 78], the way in which we sit for example: the position of the hands, the head, or the movement of the eyes.
 The mode structures apprehension.
 It answers the how of perception.

 It would be a mistake to conflate the medium with the message, in this context.
 At stake in the digital--analog divide is rather the reader's ability to do something with the text.
-The very word "medium"

-this context.
-We could for example say that paint is the medium of painting.
-But what about the photograph of a painting?
-Or its digital reproduction?
-The situation is even more confusing when we begin thinking about music, for example.
-What is the medium for J.S.
-Bach's Double Violin Concerto: the violin or the music sheet which contains the score?
-We are on yet more precarious terrain when considering hybrid "media," like film or television that are comprised of multiple sources and that use multiple modes of transmission.
+I suggest that for the duration of this chapter we restrict the use of the word "medium" to identify more narrowly the physical conduit of representation.[^ln3-oed] Thus the medium of painting is paint and canvas, where the medium of books is paper and ink.
+The distinction will help us remain somewhat more precise than in colloquial use, particularly as we move to the more complicated and interested cases.
+A change in medium often implies a corresponding change in the *mode* of perception.
+For example, at some level of music production the making of classical music may involve a family of brass woodwind instruments, shaped to move and vibrate air.
+Brass, wood, wind, and air all sound like reasonable candidates for the media through which sound and vibration will travel to reach the listener's ear.
+The *mode* of music appreciation is listening, which involves a set of conventional cultural techniques: the way one buys tickets, (the fact that that there are tickets!), the way one dresses and behaves at a concert.

+Yet at another stage of music production, the making of classical music will involve sheet music.
+A whole system of music distribution is built around the printing and the circulation of music media in the form paper and ink documents.
+The modality of reading sheet music, as opposed to listening, requires a completely different set of body postures.
+It engages different practices and different cultural and financial institutions from listening.

 The confusion enters the conversation when we conflate the modality of the information (e.g.  music, image, text) with the physical channel of its transmission (air, liquid crystal, paper).
-Modality may very well be the message.
-Thus, it may be true that when one plays the violin, the music can be said to express itself in musical terms.
-But not the violin!
-I could use a violin to transmit a picture of an orchestra over a dial-up modem, for example.
-This would only involve the question of how to encode the visual information into a state transmittable by the violin (a primarily auditory instrument).
-The channel of communication—the medium proper—is in fact, information-agnostic.
-That is to say that it has no preference about the message being transmitted (nor can it have a preference for anything at all, formally speaking—preference being a property we ascribe to objects that are at least animate).
-We could therefore transmit a sonata by playing a violin, as sheet-music, on a vinyl disk, recorded on tape, or by using an illegal peer-to-peer network.
-In each case, the information transmitted remains more or less the same, depending on the quality of your violin playing, the fidelity of your speakers, or the compression ratio of your digital encoding.
-It would be wrong too to consider any of these sources as somehow primal, with others being something like "mere copies" of the original.
-We could for example, start by composing music on paper.
-Alternatively, we could first play a piece of music and then transcribe it into musical notation.
-In an extreme but perfectly plausible case, we could compose by magnetizing a length of ferrous tape first, and only then play the violin to reproduce what we have "written."
-The medium does not know anything about the message.
-The way in which we store, access, and retrieve the encoded information is determined by the medium, however.
-We are the ones being shaped by the media.
-I do mean this rather literally: the stage directions for Krapp's Last Tape would be very different were Krapp writing a diary, or browsing his online social networking profile, or if he were to embed a memory chip in his brain that was able to store and retrieve the same messages from his thirty-nine year-old self as the tape-recorder.
-The actor's body would move differently in each of these cases—his senses and his thought would be altered in many subtle ways, depending on the channel of communication.
+Modality is what determines the message to a much greater extent the medium.
+In fact, in most communication systems the medium serves as a relatively neutral conduit.
+In this way, one can use a violin to transmit a concerto or to transmit a secret message.
+The medium remains the same, where the mode of understanding or appreciating the quality of what is being transmitted changes.
+To decode a secret message played by a violin, the listener has to listen in a different way from that of listening to music.
+The modality attunes the listener.
+It suggests specific ways of listening, where air, wood, and strings remain agnostic to the information being transmitted.

+[^ln3-oed]: The Oxford English suggests as one of the usages "Any physical material (as tape, disk, paper, etc.) used for recording or reproducing data, images, or sound."

 Initially, we must simply know how to perceive: to look, to smell, or to listen.
 The modality tells us "the register" of the message.
 Where to look for